AmrajKoonar/Food-Connect/README.md

 "Connecting food donors with those in need through an online platform"

 ## 🌍 Overview
-FoodConnect is a web platform that bridges the gap between food donors and recipients.
+FoodConnect is a web platform bridging the gap between donors and recipients.
 It provides a marketplace for food donations, AI-powered food expiry predictions, a real-time chat system, and various filtering options to ensure food accessibility for those in need.

 ## 💪 Group Members
 - **Puneet North**